‘Scandal’ Has Social Media Saying, ‘What The Huck’

 — Puti Faried (@putifaried) March 24, 2017

 As fans anticipate the next episode of Scandal, there are so many mixed emotions.
-Shonda Rhimes made Abby alienated from the rest of her team, making her one of the top Scandal bad guys.
+Shonda Rhimes alienated Abby from the rest of her team, making her one of the top Scandal bad guys.
 There is a lot of information that still needs to come out, especially when it comes to the future of Huck.
 Fans were blown away at what Scandal provided last night and social media is still asking, “What the Huck.”

 [Featured Image by Vivien Killilea/Getty Images]